Prader-Willi Syndrome

 Rome, IT

-Antonino Crino practices in Rome, Italy.
-Crino and is rated as an Elite expert by MediFind in the treatment of Prader-Willi Syndrome.
-His top areas of expertise are Prader-Willi Syndrome, Obesity, Addison's Disease, Sleeve Gastrectomy, and Gastrectomy.
+Antonino Crino practices practicing medicine in Rome, Italy.
+Mr. Crino is rated as an Elite expert by MediFind in the treatment of Prader-Willi Syndrome.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Prader-Willi Syndrome, Obesity, C Syndrome, Sleeve Gastrectomy, and Gastrectomy.

 Elite in Prader-Willi Syndrome